Obsidian-tech-wiki/obsidian_tech_wiki/Wiki/Hardware/IO/Input/Barcode scanner.md

 > **What is a stub?**
 > A stub is where the document is too short or has too little coverage on the topic

-Reads barcodes to input product information or track inventory.
+A **barcode scanner** reads barcodes to input product information or track inventory.
 A barcode scanner uses a optical camera and translates the information from the camera to the computer.